yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 smaller the amount of work you perform on a task, the easier it will be to deliver it and pass all quality controls.

-Always remember that your efforts are not appreciated &mdash; only the deliverables matter.
+Always remember that your efforts are not appreciated&mdash;only the deliverables matter.